 Eat & drink at a traditional Heurigen in Grinzing

 You’ll want to try authentic Viennese food & drink while visiting Vienna, and there’s no better place than at a Heurige, a traditional Austrian wine tavern.
 Of all the areas in Vienna to go for it, the most famous is Grinzing.
 This neighborhood presents travelers with a collection of Heuriger in the vineyards overlooking Vienna.

 Instead of jostling past the hordes of tourists in the city center, you’ll be much happier venturing just outside Vienna to Heuriger frequented by locals.
 There are some great ones in Austria’s Weinviertel (Wine Quarter) in Stammersdorf and Hagenbrunn or the picturesque town of Perchtoldsdorf to the south.
 All of these villages are within easy reach.

 Feed your sweet tooth with Viennese desserts at Cafe Sacher

 Whether you have one day in Vienna or a week, you simply need to try the world-famous Sachertorte.
 This world famous dessert consists of two layers of chocolate cake separated by a layer of apricot jam in the middle and covered in a dark chocolate glaze.
 Now, Hotel Sacher holds the right to the “Original Sachertorte,” which makes it the most famous (and most expensive), but not necessarily the best.

 While the hotel’s Cafe Sacher, located directly across from the State Opera House, offers a sumptuous atmosphere, if it’s a magnificent Sachertorte you’re after, then I’d recommend L. Heiner K.u.K.
 Hofzuckerbacker.

-There’s another famous Viennese speciality that you probably already know well, but didn’t realize its origin: the “Danish.”
+There’s another famous Viennese specialty that you probably already know well but didn’t realize its origin: the “Danish.”
 Although the Danes are proud of their “Danish” pastries, even they call it wienerbrød (Viennese bread) because it originated in Vienna, not in Denmark!

 While indulging your sweet tooth, also keep on the lookout for Viennese specialties like the Apfelstrudel (apple strudel) and Topfenstrudel (a sweet Topfen or quark-cheese-filled strudel), often served with a vanilla sauce.